arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

   Due to internal changes in AQL this is not detected anymore in 3.4, so this particular warning will not be raised.

+  Additionally, using collections in arbitrary AQL expressions as above is unsupported in a mixed cluster that is running a 3.3 coordinator and 3.4 DB server(s).
+The DB server(s) running 3.4 will in this case not be able to use a collection in an arbitrary expression, and instead throw an error.

 - the undocumented built-in visitor functions for AQL traversals have been removed, as they were based on JavaScript implementations: